adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 > Some examples are shown here:

 ```
-// A death test can be a simple function call.
+// A death out can be a simple function call.
 TEST(MyDeathTest, FunctionCall) {
   ASSERT_DEATH(Xyz(5), "Xyz failed");
 }